Inflectra/rapise-documentation/docs/Guide/changing_the_url_of_website_be.md

 Navigator.Open(g_webSiteBaseUrl);
 ```

-The variable may be defined by external execution engine like [SpiraTest](spiratest_integration.md).
+The variable can be defined by an external execution engine, such as [SpiraTest](spiratest_integration.md).

 ## See Also